 Featuring other brands on your platforms, or better yet, you being featured, is a great way to help build exposure.
 It helps to place your brand in front of new audiences that sit within your target market.

 Sure, that word has an icky connotation at times, but find the right places to be at, and it won’t seem icky at all.
 There may be a small investment here too, though most of the time there are a lot of free events you can attend and simply be yourself, don’t sell.
-Your personality will attract more people that your offering; trust us.
+Your personality will attract more people than your offering; trust us.
 Just be human.

 We’re big fans of collaboration, in fact, collab’ing with like-minded businesses has helped place us in front of the right people who need our services.
 Earlier this year we spoke to Jess from Collabosaurus on the benefits of Collaboration Marketing (read more here) and we spoke about some successful collaborative campaigns.